Updated Mar 01, 2026

 Building and Publishing Your App with Adalo

-Once your legacy data is integrated into Adalo, you’re all set to design screens and launch your app.
-Adalo’s visual builder makes it easy to transform legacy data into modern interfaces and publish your app to the web, iOS, and Android - all from a single build.
-Start by designing your app’s screens, then move on to publishing.
+Once your legacy data is integrated into Adalo, you're all set to design screens and launch your app.
+Adalo's visual builder—described by users as "as easy as PowerPoint"—makes it simple to transform legacy data into modern interfaces and publish your app to the web, iOS, and Android from a single build.
+Start by designing your app's screens, then move on to publishing.

 Designing Your App Interface